 People are usually treated with the drug diethylcarbamazine, which kills the immature larvae in the blood and some of the adult worms.

 Lymphatic filariasis is a filarial worm infection that is a common cause of permanent disability worldwide.
 About 120 million people are infected, and 40 million have been disfigured by the disease.
+In 2000 the World Health Organization launched its Global Program to Eliminate Lymphatic Filariasis.
+As a result substantial progress has been made in stopping the spread of infection through large-scale, annual treatment of eligible people in areas where infection is present.
 Lymphatic filariasis is caused by

 Lymphatic filariasis is transmitted when an infected mosquito bites a person and deposits larvae of the worm in the skin.
 The larvae travel to the lymphatic system, where they mature.
 Adult worms may be 1 1/2 to 4 inches (4 to 10 centimeters) long.
 The adults produce millions of worm larvae (called microfilariae) that circulate in the bloodstream and lymphatic system.
 The infection is spread when a mosquito bites an infected person, then bites another person.